top of page

 Q: Currently there is a lot of outside/ play space in the central area, how is that being re-provided?

-A: In order to build new homes there is an unavoidable loss of outside space.
+A: In order to build the new homes there is an unavoidable loss of outside space.
 We have designed the open spaces to work hard for both people and nature and new high-quality spaces for play, activities, and planting have been provided in a way that makes them more accessible to the community.

 Q: How will we address the lack of play provision during construction and before new youth spaces like Ed City are finished?